hildeboee/MXML/README.md

 ## Required files
 To run this script, you will **require** the following in a folder:

-A version of register_tei.xml and/or a version of correspondence.xml
+A version of register_tei.xml and/or a version of correspondence.xml and the MXMLM2 script file.

-The MXMLM2 script file

-(You'll also need Python.)
+You'll also need Python - it's been tested with a normal Anaconda install and works fine.
 I **recommend** using Windows.
 The script has been tested on Windows.
+I do not guarantee that it will work on any other operating system.

 ### Optional files
 #### Chronology